-- 8.5.L Failure to Impound: A 2 minute penalty may be assessed for every minute between 8:00 pm and 7:00 am, required time during a checkpoint, or any time between the 30 minutes after finishing allowed at the end of a stage and 6:00 pm, that a solar car's Raycing batteries are not in Impound. - 8.5.M Exceeding Size Specifications: Oversized solar arrays will be penalized 10 minutes per Rayce day per excess centimeter in each dimension beyond the allowed size specification.
+8.5.L Failure to Impound: A 2 minute penalty may be assessed for every minute between 8:00 pm and 7:00 am, required time during a checkpoint, or any time between the 30 minutes after finishing allowed at the end of a stage and 6:00 pm, that a solar car's Raycing batteries are not in Impound.

+8.5.M Exceeding Size Specifications: Oversized solar arrays will be penalized 10 minutes per Rayce day per excess centimeter in each dimension beyond the allowed size specification.
 Oversized solar cars will be penalized 5 minutes per Rayce Day per excess centimeter in each dimension.
-If both the array and car are oversized, both penalties will be applied. - 8.5.N Trailering Penalties: Teams electing to trailer their solar vehicles will be assessed the full published time for the interval trailered (i.e. Stage to Checkpoint, or Checkpoint to Stage, or full Stage).
-The Checkpoint credit would not be allowed.
-In addition, the team will receive a penalty per uncompleted (not driven by solar car) mile of the interval(s) trailered of 3 minutes per mile.
+If both the array and car are oversized, both penalties will be applied.

+8.5.N Trailering Penalties: Teams electing to trailer their solar vehicles will be assessed the full published time for that Stage (Checkpoint credit would not be allowed).
+In addition, the team will receive penalty per uncompleted (not driven by solar car) mile of the interval(s) trailered of 3 minutes per mile.

-- 8.5.0 Securing of Fasteners: Failure to comply to Reg.
+8.5.0 Securing of Fasteners: Failure to comply to Reg.
 6.7 Securing of Fasteners will result in a penalty of 30 seconds per Rayce day per instance where proper securing is not applied.
 The head mechanical inspector shall determine which non-compliant fasteners must be brought into compliance with Reg.
+6.7.

-6.7. - 8.5.P Parking Brake Penalty: A 10 minute per Rayce day penalty will be applied for a non-functioning parking brake based on Reg.
-6.9. - 8.5.Q Roll Cage Clearance Penalty: A 2 minute per Rayce day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
+8.5.P Parking Brake Penalty: A 10 minute per Rayce day penalty will be applied for a non-functioning parking brake based on Reg.
+6.9.

+8.5.Q Roll Cage Clearance Penalty: a 2 minute per Rayce day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
 6.4.F.5.
-It will be at the discretion of the Inspectors whether less clearance will be allowed with application of the penalty.
+It will be at the discretion of the inspectors whether less clearance will be allowed with the penalty.